Enter The Winter Wilderness

 The trip price includes the supply of group camp equipment and specialist equipment for use during the Northwoods Winter Experience.
 Specifically, canvas tents, stoves, cooking gear, ice chisels, axes, saws, mugs, plats, cutlery, toboggans, toboggan tank bags, and snowshoes will be provided for your use.

-Materials for making your moccasins are included in the programme price too and this footwear will be yours to take away with you.
+Materials for making your mittens are included in the programme price too and the mittens will be be yours to take away with you.

 A full kit list of what you should bring with you will, of course, be provided but the essentials you may need to purchase boil down to warm layers, trousers, hats, gloves and, possibly, a suitably-rated sleeping bag.